Finding the Right Bike Lights

-Maybe the ride to the office isn’t what you’re about though, and you prefer to get your kicks riding through undergrowth rather than across town.
+Maybe the ride to the office isn’t what you’re about though, and you prefer to get your kicks riding on your gravel or mountain bike through undergrowth rather than across town.
 If so you’re going to need a very different type of light.
-Emitting enough lumens to make you think the sun had risen twice in one day, a top trail light combines raw power with a carefully designed beam, ensuring that distortion is kept to a minimum and detail and depth are easily perceived when darting down a tight twisting track and avoiding technical obstacles in your way.
-Furthermore, for tackling tricky terrain, trail lights need to be tough, and ready to deal with the odd knock here and there.
+Emitting enough lumens to make you think the sun had risen twice in one day, a top mountain bike light combines raw power with a carefully designed beam, ensuring that distortion is kept to a minimum and detail and depth are easily perceived when darting down a tight twisting track and avoiding technical obstacles in your way.
+Furthermore, for tackling tricky terrain, mountain bike lights need to be tough, and ready to deal with the odd knock here and there.

-Perfectly suiting the bill, for high-octane riding we recommend the Exposure Lights Maxx-D MK11 Front Light.
-Emitting 3300 lumens when in Reflex+ mode and made from a rugged anodised 6063 aluminium, this is the perfect light for mountain biking.
-Giving crisp detail and near daylight brightness, if you don’t want to make concessions on speed, then this light ensures you don’t have to.
+Perfectly suiting the bill, for high-octane riding we recommend the Exposure Lights Six Pack Mk11 Front Light.
+Emitting 5000 lumens when in Reflex Boost mode and made from a rugged anodised 6063 aluminium, this is the perfect light for mountain biking.
+Giving crisp detail and near daylight levels of brightness, if you don’t want to make concessions on speed, then this light ensures you don’t have to.

-Reflex+ technology is designed to save battery life, adjusting seamlessly to the conditions to provide just the right amount of light.
-Offering three hours of full power light and extending up to 36 hours for prolonged use, whether you're an enduro rider or downhill expert on a midnight dash, this light offers plenty of functionality.
+Reflex Boost technology is designed to save battery life, adjusting seamlessly to the conditions to provide just the right amount of light.
+Offering two hours of full power light and extending up to 36 hours for prolonged use, whether you're an enduro rider or downhill expert on a midnight dash, this light offers plenty of functionality.

 Riding all day and rolling all night, for some people, lights are just an essential element of their life by bike.
 Highlighting their presence, the urban native wanting to ride the concrete jungle without taking any chances is going to need a light that sparks out lumens whilst also offering you enough power for that unlit towpath or sprint through the park.
 In short, for entire days by bike, this is a light that’s got to have a little oomph behind it.

-Road riding distilled to its essence is always a mixture of fast and light.
-When it comes to the matter of lights on your speed machine, you’re going to want to keep them slight and bright.
+When it comes to the matter of lights on your road training rig, you’re going to want to keep them slight and bright.
 Cutting out the bulk whilst offering you plenty of lumens to show up that pothole in good time, a good front light offers a spread of modes to see you tackle everything between dusk and dawn.
 Keeping your handlebars uncluttered and your seatpost slick, these lights are pared back, designed to offer intuitive performance with minimum fuss.